tock/tock/boards/opentitan/README.md

 After which you should see some output in the serial window.

-Then in the Tock board directoty export the `OPENTITAN_TREE` enviroment variable to point to the OpenTitan tree.
+Then in the Tock board directoty export the `OPENTITAN_TREE` environment variable to point to the OpenTitan tree.

 ```shell